jaeyp/markdown/README.md

-# markdown
+# Markdown
-Markdown syntax manual for GitHub
+Simple markdown syntax manual

 *****************************************
 # 0. Two spaces at the end of a line create a line break